landmarktest1/maven-web-app/README.md

-# maven-web-app is a test app designed for testing ci/cd using jenkins
+# maven-web-app is an app designed for testing ci/cd using jenkins.
+It utilizes github webhook to trigger builds in jenkins.